Beaudry is a station on the Green Line of the Montreal Metro.

 The points of interest around the station are mostly related to the Gay Village.
 There is Cabaret Mado, where world-famous drag queen Mado Lamotte performs, Club Unity, Campus club that serves mainly the gay community (but welcomes everyone), as well as many convenience stores, restaurants, barber shops and other businesses that aim at the general public.
 It is also the station to use to go to Montreal's two biggest tv studios, Radio-Canada and TVA.

 Without a doubt, this has to go to the moving sidewalk, which brings people from the mezzanine to the overpass and is unique in the network.
-It was integrated in the movie "C'ta ton tour, Laura Cadieux" where the star character of the movie, played by Ginette Reno, is afraid to go on it.
+It was integrated into the movie "C'ta ton tour, Laura Cadieux" where the star character of the movie, played by Ginette Reno, is afraid to go on it.
 They were chosen as the slope was too light to use regular escalators.

 Also, from May to September, Sainte-Catherine street, on which the station is located, becomes closed to traffic as part of Aires Libres so pedestrians can walk all over the street in this area, making this the only station that is located on a street with no traffic.